 The purpose of AML/CFT regulations is to prevent bad actors from operating in the international financial system.
 Juan Zarate's Treasury War goes to great lengths to describe the preventive paradigm constructed to counter illicit activity in the financial system.
 Traditionally, regulations emphasized preventing illicit funds from entering the formal financial system through money laundering.
 After 9/11, the threat of "reverse money laundering," legitimate funds destined for terrorist purposes, became a priority for regulators (Zarate 2013).
 Regulations therefore comprise a "living regime that continues to evolve based on the threats [to the financial system]" (Interview 2).
-While regulations evolve, the framework remains rooted in leveraging the self-interest of financial institutions seeking to avoid high regulatory and reputational costs.
+Through his experiences, Zarate found that while regulations themselves evolve, the approach has been consistently rooted in leveraging the self-interest of financial institutions seeking to minimize the risk of illicit transactions that could bring high regulatory and reputational costs.